holdex/developers/.github/CONTRIBUTING.md

 Thank you for your interest in contributing to our project!
 Your accepted contributions will be reflected in our repositories and related websites.

-Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.
+Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectful.
+Also, if you are a permanent contributor, read our [DOs and DON'Ts](.github/DONTS.md).

 ## Getting started